Candelaria-Retamal/hw1/README.md

 - Become familiar with GitHub as a collaborative tool.

 ## Deadline :alarm_clock:
-Submit the homework at last by Thursday 9th of October 2023 at 23:59pm by pushing to the dedicated repository.
+Submit the homework at last by Wednesday 18th of October 2023 at 23:59pm by pushing to the dedicated repository.

 ## Requirements :warning: